GlobalTester/org.globaltester.dev/com.hjp.releng/doc/repoAccess.md

 From the second word in the first line you can see the user name associated with your key (you might need that later)

 The later lines show you which repositories are available (visible) to you.
-For a detailed

 Access rights
 -------------
 Gitolite only restricts writing access.
 This means if you can read a repository you can see all branches in it.
 This implies when you publish a user branch (see below) you must be aware that everybody (with read acces on that repo) can see it.

-Write acces in our configuration generally means you are allowed to manage your own user branches.
+Write access in our configuration generally means you are allowed to manage your own user branches.
 User branches have the form /usr/<username>/whateveryoulike.
 You may create, delete, push any of your own user branches, even non-fastforward pushes are allowed on your own user branches.
 So you can do any development you wish on your own branches.
 In order to get them merged easily try to create seperate branches for different features.